Mummy: Egyptian mummies

 After dehydration, the mummy was wrapped in many layers of linen cloth.
 Within the layers, Egyptian priests placed small amulets to guard the decedent from evil.
 Once the mummy was completely wrapped, it was coated in resin in order to keep the threat of moist air away.
 The resin was also applied to the coffin in order to seal it.
 The mummy was then sealed within its tomb, alongside the worldly goods that were believed to help aid it in the afterlife.

-Aspergillus niger, a hardy species of fungus capable of living in a variety of environments, has been found in the mummies of ancient Egyptian tombs and can be inhaled when they are disturbed.
+Aspergillus niger, a hardy species of fungus capable of living in various environments, has been found in the mummies of ancient Egyptian tombs and can be inhaled when they are disturbed.